ekoindia/openapi-spec/markdown/README.md

 ### 2. Get User's Services API

-Get a list of services which are currently enabled for your user.
+Use this API to get a list of services which are currently enabled for your user.

 #### Details
 - **Method:** GET